 - Vanilloid Receptors, which modulate discomfort levels

 - Serotonin Receptors, which impact anxiety, depression, and mood

 - Adenosine Receptors, which regulate the quality and depth of sleep

 - Endocannabinoid Receptors, which influence stress levels, energy levels, memory, and appetite

 Scientists are still determining the exact mechanisms by which CBD positively affects so many body systems.
 It appears to function in a variety of ways.
 But while the details of how it works in each body system are still being uncovered, the results are undeniable.
 You can even read our customer reviews of how real users of our CBD products have improved their health by using CBD.

 Don’t miss out on the many health benefits of CBD.
-Our mission at Mission Farms CBD is for you to feel good again!
+Our mission at Mission Farms CBDTM is for you to feel good again!